-The break-even formula can be adjusted to calculate the number of units that must be sold to reach a specific amount of profit, also called target profit.
+The break-even formula can also be adjusted to calculate the number of units that must be sold to reach a specific amount of profit (also called your target profit).

-Assume that PineRidge keeps the assumptions for the sales price, variable costs, and fixed costs the same, and sets the profit to $30,000.
+Assume that PineRidge keeps the same sales price, variable costs, and fixed costs as before — but that Susan sets the target profit to $30,000.

-Here are the number of units sold to reach the $30,000 target profit:
+According to the formula, here are the number of units that need to be sold in order to reach the desired $30,000 target profit:

 - $120X – $200,000 = $30,000